 Platform & Devices

-With a limited budget, there are three development paths.
+Also, with a limited budget, there are three development paths.

 - The second is to use cross-platform development and create one application on two platforms.
 This direction has disadvantages and limitations, but often it is the best way to reduce startup costs, if you need, for example, to check a niche with maximum coverage.